MicrosoftDocs/SupportArticles-docs/support/sales-copilot/setup-installation-and-sign-in/failure-passed-to-redirect-url-blocked-app.md

 :::image type="content" source="media/failure-passed-to-redirect-url-blocked-app/tsg-app-block-error.png" alt-text="Screenshot that shows the Failure passed to redirect url error.":::

-In Salesforce CRM, Microsoft Power Platform is shown as blocked on the **Connected Apps OAuth Usage** page.
+In Salesforce CRM, the Microsoft Power Platform app is shown as blocked on the **Connected Apps OAuth Usage** page.

 :::image type="content" source="media/failure-passed-to-redirect-url-blocked-app/power-platform-blocked.png" alt-text="Screenshot that shows Microsoft Power Platform is blocked in Salesforce CRM.":::